jasonwyatt/KWasm/README.md

 [![CII Best Practices Summary](https://img.shields.io/cii/summary/3559?label=cii%20best%20practices&style=flat-square)](https://bestpractices.coreinfrastructure.org/en/projects/3559)
 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability-percentage/jasonwyatt/KWasm?style=flat-square)](https://codeclimate.com/github/jasonwyatt/KWasm)

+## Goals

+The primary goal of KWasm is to be a relatively lightweight, embeddable, WebAssembly interpreter for applications running in the JVM (or on Android).
+Beyond that, KWasm strives to:

+* meet the latest current [WebAssembly Specification](https://webassembly.github.io/spec/core/index.html)'s requirements,
+* use minimal system resources,
+* maintain WebAssembly's strict sandbox-like functionality, and
+* support interoperation between Java/Kotlin code and the WebAssembly it is tasked with running.

+Achieving good performance is a goal as well, but as with all interpeters: performance will never be as good as a compiled solution.

+The primary benefit of interpretation over compilation is the capability for dynamic module loading & execution.

 ## Milestones

 The development of KWasm will be done in a series of milestones: